dotcs/rs-sudoku/Readme.md

     -v, --verbose          Sets the level of verbosity, can be used multiple times to increase verbosity

 OPTIONS:
+        --algorithm <algorithm>    Selects which algorithm will be used to solve the sudoku. [default: backtracing] [possible values: backtracing, montecarlo]
         --max-tries <max-tries>    Defines the maximum number of tries to iteratively solve the sudoku. [default:
                                    100000]